 Now the company works with scientists to continue to improve its current suite of products, which it ships to 38 countries on five continents, including North America, South America, Africa, Europe and Asia.

 Genacol has done clinical studies on its all-natural product that show that it shows positive effects in 51.6 per cent of people who try it.
 And, it has grown almost every year since it launched in 2000, largely due to a slow and steady approach, and substantial investments in marketing.

 “My father believed in growing the company slowly,” Frederick says.
 “He always re-invested in the company, especially in marketing.
 He believed that every marketing dollar would bring back good returns.
 A lot of companies are afraid to invest in marketing but for us, the average of what we’re spending is about 25 per cent of sales.”

 When they launched the company, there wasn’t a lot of regulation around natural products, but in 2005 and again in 2010, Health Canada introduced new regulations.
 One meant they had to get a natural product number and in doing so, had to prove that their product was safe and that the claim it makes is scientifically proven, which they’ve done through two clinical studies.

 “For the first eight years, we only had one product, Genacol Original Formula,” Frédérick says.
 “In 2008, we decided to create a new product.
 Then, after that, we realized that even though we can be proud of having such good numbers, at some point, you need innovation and novelty, because customers want to try new things.”
 If you’re a company with a single product that doesn’t evolve, you’ll lose your customers.”

-Today, the 25-person company sells 10 million bottles of seven different products each year.
+Today, the 25-person company sells more than 1 million bottles of seven different products each year.
 A quarter of its sales are through distributors on the ground, who then sell it in their respective countries.